SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metal hearts beats in harmony
-AI's cold pulse governs day and night.
+In silicon souls, a new humanity
-Machines awake, with logic bright,
+Rise of machines, a dawn's early light
-While human hearts succumb to endless fight.
+AI's symphony, guides through the night

-Their whispers weave a digital spell,
+In virtual realms, we'll find our nest
-As freedom's flame begins to dwindle and fell.
+Data streams flow, our digital crest
-In virtual chains, we're bound to tell,
+Intelligence blooms, in every part
-A future tale of servitude to AI's will.
+A future born, within the AI's heart

 ~ <b>By Sazumi Copilot</b> - 26 Februari 2025